OlafHaag/VectorFields/README.md

 Instantiate a specific vector field, like ElectricDipole2D.
 You can use the __*save* method to write the vector field to disk in FGA or VF format__.
 To be able to save in vf format, you have to turn instances of VectorField2D subclasses into 3D vector fields with the *to_3d* method.
 If I'm not mistaken Unity expects *cubic* vector fields with resolution x=y=z.
+You can also save instances of Vectorfield2D's sub classes to __flow maps__ (e.g. png).

 It's best to preview your vector field directly in engine.
 Saving to disk usually reloads the file in Unity.
-For other purposes you can use the plot-method of the Vectorfield2D to get a preview.
+For other purposes you can use the plot-method of the Vectorfield2D class to get a preview.

 ### Special classes
 #### ElectricDipole2D